 We face so many options that we may find ourselves paralyzed, looking at the possibilities.
 And for what it’s worth, I don’t want it to happen to you.

-In day trading, the Bull Flag Momentum Strategy works quite well on low float stocks under $10.
-Unfortunately, there is a downside with trading strategy: It is difficult to manage the risk, and you need a fast execution platform.
+The Bull Flag Momentum Strategy works well on low-float stocks under $10 in day trading.
+Unfortunately, trading strategy has a downside: It is difficult to manage the risk, and you need a fast execution platform.

 Bull flags are quite easy to identify once you know what to look for.
 As you can see in the picture above, several large candles are going up (like a pole), with a series of small candles moving sideways or down (like a flag).

-For us day traders, we call this flag “consolidation” or the time when buyers are selling and taking their profits.
+For us day traders, we call this flag “consolidation,” or when buyers sell and take their profits.
 Despite all the selling going on, surprisingly, the price does not tumble.

-The main reason for the price remaining strong is two-fold: Buyers are still buying, and the sellers are not yet in control.
+The main reason the price remains strong is two-fold: Buyers are still buying, and the sellers are not yet in control.
 Many traders who missed out on the first opportunity to enter (before the Bull Flag started) are swimming around in the water, looking for their chance to strike.

 Avoid Chasing the Moves

-If you’re a first time trader, you’ll want to avoid chasing stocks like the plague.
+If you’re a first-time trader, you must avoid chasing stocks like the plague.
 Not only is it an account killer, but it’s also a confidence killer.
 I’d hate to see you lose faith in yourself because you blew it all in one trade.

-In an attempt to prevent this when trading the Bull Flag formation, you must wait for two things.
-First, wait until the stock finds it’s a high point and then wait for the consolidation period.
+You must wait for two things to prevent this when trading the Bull Flag formation.
+First, wait until the stock finds a high point, then for the consolidation period.

 More often than not, a stock will show several consolidation periods.
 That does not mean all are ripe for entry.

-In fact, I only enter during the first and second consolidation periods.
-After that, I absolutely refuse to enter for fear of momentum and interest waning.
+I only enter during the first and second consolidation periods.
+After that, I refuse to enter, fearing momentum and interest waning.

-Furthermore, these consolidation periods are risky; price likely has been over-extended for a while now, which means buyers will soon be losing control.
+Furthermore, these consolidation periods are risky; the price has likely been over-extended for now, which means buyers will soon lose control.

-Avoiding trades after the second consolidation is a smart rule and you’d be wise to adopt it.
-In fact, we really like to put bull flag setups on our penny stocks list we post each night.
+Avoiding trades after the second consolidation is a smart rule, and you’d be wise to adopt it.
+We like to put bull flag setups on the penny stocks list we post each night.

 How to Trade the Bull Flag Momentum Strategy

-- When my scanner or someone in the Bullish Bears chat room alerts me that a stock is surging up, I patiently wait for the consolidation period.
+- When my scanner or someone in the Bullish Bears chat room alerts me that a stock is surging, I patiently wait for the consolidation period.

-- Once price moves over the high of the consolidation candlesticks, I enter the trade.
+- I enter the trade once the price moves over the high of the consolidation candlesticks.
 Don’t forget to set your stop loss at the break below the consolidation periods.

 - I sell half of my position for a profit on the way up.